thewongian/movie-box/README.md

 <img src="https://i.imgur.com/jtKnCN0.gif" width=100><br>

 ### Notes
 Looking at what additional things the api provided and deciding what else to include was a balance between realistic and challenging.
-In the end, I settled on also adding genre and rating
+In the end, I settled on also adding genre and rating.
+Figuring out the max file size gif github could render was also a challenge since its so small.

 ### Open-source libraries used